 The original Academy was a public grove in which Plato, his pupils, and invited guests would, through vigorous discussion and debate, attempt to uncover truths about society and human nature.
-Over time its members and the focus of their discussions evolved, but at heart it remained a forum where the logical strength of one’s argument, and the healthy process of engaging with the unorthodox—even if the ideas in question turned out, ultimately, to be faulty—were all that mattered.
+Over time its members and the focus of their discussions evolved, but at heart it remained a forum where the logical strength of one’s argument, and the healthy process of engaging with diverse ideas—even if the ideas in question turned out, ultimately, to be faulty—were all that mattered.

 How we are different

 Frequently in academia the originality of a work is determined by its generation of new data.
 A piece that includes copious notes on new fieldwork or detailed statistical analysis on an experiment is considered to be ‘adding to the Academy’, even if the aims and results are irrelevant to broader society.
 A yearlong grant might, for example, be awarded to a team of highly paid, tenured professors to carry out work comparing the differences in form between cobblestones crafted in 19th century Belgium and those crafted in 19th century Luxembourg.
 After which, the world’s two remaining cobblestone experts declare, “Actually, I already knew that,” and “I’m sick to death of cobblestones—what’s on TV?”